sergiisinienok/code-delivery/README.md

         1. Environment configuration issue.
 We're out of control on what's there and unable to easily track this.
         2. App's misconfigurations.
 How to appropriately configure your app.

-1. What to start from - need a flowchart to cover the infrastructure/hosting part.
+1. What to start from - need a flowchart to cover the infrastructure/hosting part for each case.
     1. What kind of an app we'll be developing?
 How are the sandboxes/prod instances set up?
         1. Desktop app - ???
         2. Mobile app - ???